Piotrko64/wordsy/README.md

 <br />

-Quick application to learning english vocabulary.
-This app is for Poles and created mainly for mobile devices (Wordsy have PWA so you can install this app on mobile phone and using offline!)</p>
+Quick application to learning English vocabulary.
+This app is for Poles and was created mainly for mobile devices (Wordsy has PWA so you can install this app on your mobile phone and using offline!)</p>

 <br />